PEOPLE

 Lab Director/Principal Investigator

-Dr. Chernyak is an Assistant Professor in the Department of Cognitive Sciences at UC - Irvine and the director of the lab.
+Dr. Chernyak is faculty in the Department of Cognitive Sciences at UC - Irvine and the director of the lab.
 She received her BA and PhD from Cornell University, and completed additional postdoctoral training at various universities in the Boston area, including Brown University, Harvard University, Boston University, and Boston College.
 Her work investigates the early roots of our social behavior.
-She is particularly interested in how we can use developmental data to better understand the cognitive building blocks of our understanding of equity, justice, fairness, equality, and social group cognition.
-Sponsored by the National Science Foundation's CAREER Award, her most recent work has focused on the cognitive and social predictors of our understanding of inequality.
+She is particularly interested in how we can use developmental data to better understand the cognitive building blocks of our understanding of fairness and social group cognition.

 JACQUELINE BECK